kinanen/TJTS5901-K23-Continuous-Software-Development/docs/Week 3.md

 ### Henna:

 Continued to work with frontend.
 Sign up & sign in & publish item.
 Struggled with container.
 Prepared non-functional user stories and added into git.

+### Otso:
+Weekly meetings with Team and Mentor.
+Started the testing project, mostly looking in and studying React testing in general.